 Insulin lowers the blood sugar by storing the glucose in cells.
 The cells become resistant to the constant insulin and need more to be signalled to lower the blood sugar.
 When this resistance goes on for a while, you have high insulin and high blood sugar.

 It turns out that research shows many lifestyle changes can pull someone out of the metabolic chaos of PCOS, and decrease her chances of developing co-morbidities such as diabetes, heart- disease, hypertension, sleep apnea, anxiety, depression and infertility.

 I asked a young girl, who I knew was struggling with PCOS, about the treatment she was getting from her doctor.
 She mentioned she was on birth control pills.
 I asked her if she was better taking them, she said no. Now the next piece of “medical advice” is something that can happen only in India.
 The doctor told her “It will all settle down after you get married.”
 There you have it.
 Getting married is the cure for PCOS!!!

 All that you read above are just some of the really bad negative effects of sugar on the body.
-With acne you can see what is happening because of excess sugar consumption.
+With acne, you can see what is happening because of excess sugar consumption.
 It is right there on your face.
-It effects your self esteem.
+It affects your self-esteem.
 People are more likely to try and change their diet to cure it.
-Acne is not life threatening.
+Acne is not life-threatening.
 Diseases like diabetes and heart disease certainly are.
 And the problem is they are silent as they happen within your body.
 Unlike acne, you do not get a clue as to what is going on within your body.

 I quit sugar in 2013 and have never felt better.
 It was certainly hard initially and I will admit, it still is hard when I see sweets and desserts I absolutely adore.
 I do allow myself a weekly treat of something I love.
-I can now eat a small quantity of sweets without breaking out.
-But I will never ever go back to eating desserts everyday.
+I can now eat a small number of sweets without breaking out.
+But I will never ever go back to eating desserts every day.